Celebrate Christmas in Little Falls, Dec. 13th, 2014!

 Celebrate the holidays with a fun race for all ages through the scenic neighborhoods of Little Falls, NY!
 The course is mostly flat with a few hills.
 The race starts at the Little Falls Family YMCA and ends on Main Street in front of Ed & Bud’s.
 Locker room and showers are available at the YMCA.
-There will be post-race refreshments, and an awards ceremony.
-Entry fee is $20 and includes an official race T-shirt; youth age 12 and under are free, and may purchase a race T-shirt for $6.
+There will be professional timing, post-race refreshments, and an awards ceremony.
+Entry fee is $20 and includes an official race T-shirt; youth age 12 and under run for free, and may purchase a race T-shirt for $8.
 Call 823-9200 for more information!
 Prizes For: Top Male/Female, Top Youth, Best Costume, Top Team (5 or more).
 Registration opens at 8am at the YMCA; the race begins with Santa Claus firing the starting gun at 9am.
 Download the official race application here!

 Christmas Elf Hunt Contest!